jeremy-rico/barista_chatbot/README.md

 # Virtual Barista Chatbot

 ## Description
-This project consists of a simple LLM based chatbot with adheres to a few rules and behaviors as designated by the assignment.
-The architecture is composed a simple front end in which a user can send and recieve messages to the chatbot.
-The back end filters messages, performring profanity filtering and some light preprocessing before sending the query via API call to an LLM.
-The goal of this project is to have the LLM act as a barista with access to a "menu" of drinks which it can deliver information on and make reccommendations.
+This project consists of a full stack application for a LLM based barista chatbot.
+The front end includes a simple UI in which a user can input a text message and interact with the chat bot.
+The back end filters profanity and sends an API request to a text completion model.
+The model then provides a text response.

+The chat model adheres to a few rules and behavior requirements as described in the assignment document.
+It's main goal is to provide detailed and professional information on a list of specific coffee drinks from a menu.

 ## Tech Stack
 - Front end: HTML, CSS, JavaScript